 Traditionally in Europe, venison was reserved for feasts and important events.
 King Charles ll, the patron of the Royal Society of England, did not often attend meetings but sent gifts of venison for its dinners.
-Samuel Pepys was the seventh president of the society: his famous diary contains 76 references to venison and only 40 about beef.
+Samuel Pepys was the seventh president of the society: his famous diary contains 76 references to venison and only 40 to beef.

 Venison is recognised as an extremely healthy meat – it is very low in fat (especially saturated fat), calories and cholesterol, and high in protein, iron, zinc, Vitamin B12 and some polyunsaturated fatty acids.
 New Zealand farm-raised venison is nutritionally similar to tenderloin of beef, and has less cholesterol than either grilled salmon or skinless poultry.